sundowndev/VulcanoPHP/README.md

 ![screenshot dashboard](https://raw.githubusercontent.com/SundownDEV/DaimyoCMS/master/docs/screenshots/dashboard.jpg)

 ## Features
-* Manage content such as users, articles and categories
+* Manage content such as users, articles and categories...
 * Markdown editor
 * Local file management or with an external API
-* Easy to customize, add pages, plugins, templates and more
+* Easy to customize, add pages, navigation, templates and more
 * Make templating easily using Twig
 * Lightweight and secure